-With the inductor's DCR being used as the sense element and copper wire being the source of the DCR, one needs to compensate for temperature changes of the inductor's winding.
-Fortunately, copper has a well known temperature coefficient (TC) of 0.39%/°C.
+When the inductor's DCR is used as the sense element and copper wire is the source of the DCR, one needs to compensate for temperature changes of the inductor's winding.
+Fortunately, copper has a well-known temperature coefficient (TC) of 0.39%/°C.

-If R{CS} is designed to have an opposite and equal percentage change in resistance to that of the wire, it cancels the temperature variation of the inductor's DCR.
-Due to the nonlinear nature of NTC thermistors, resistors R{CS1} and R{CS2} are needed.
+If $R{CS}$ is designed to have an opposite and equal percentage change in resistance to that of the wire, it cancels the temperature variation of the inductor's DCR.
+Due to the nonlinear nature of NTC thermistors, resistors $R{CS1}$ and $R{CS2}$ are needed.
 See Figure 11 to linearize the NTC and produce the desired temperature tracking.